jblotus/explosivewebsprogramming/source/_posts/2011-08-27-understanding-filters-in-lithium-php.md

 'LITHIUM BOOOOOOOOOM!!!'
 'After Execution'
 'Lithium BOOOOOOOOOM!!!'</pre>
   Cool.
-Now let&#8217;s modify it a little bit more in our
+Now let's modify it a little bit more in our

   <code>applyFilter()</code> closure in <code>UsersController::test_filter()</code>.
 </p>